fabianaapateanu/training-mobile-basic-project/README.md

 <artifactId>mobile-maven-basic-project</artifactId>
 <version>1.0-SNAPSHOT</version>
 ```
+4. Specify the name and location settings.
+Click Finish.

+For more details about New Maven Project in IntelliJ IDEA: https://www.jetbrains.com/help/idea/maven.html

 The test project is a Maven project with the default structure:

    * `training-mobile-basic-project/pom.xml` - the maven project configuration file, where all Java library dependencies should be added